 Is there any chance Cuomo will resign?

 There is currently next to no chance of that, at least for the foreseeable future.
-He has adamantly refused to resign, attacked those who have called on him to do so, and seems, at least for now, fully intent on riding out the crisis (and more likely than not, running for a fourth term when he is up for reelection next year).
-He has asked lawmakers and the public to withhold judgment until after the probe the attorney general ordered has been completed, and has made it clear he believes that investigation will reveal he did not do what his accusers have alleged.
-In addition, recent polls have shown that a majority of Democratic voters in the state continue to support the governor, even amid the scandals.
+When the accusations first emerged, Cuomo adamantly refused to resign, attacked those who called on him to do so, and seemed fully intent on riding out the crisis (and more likely than not, running for a fourth term when he is up for reelection next year).
+Prior to the release of the AG’s report, he asked lawmakers and the public to withhold judgment until the probe was completed, suggesting it would reveal he was innocent.

 Who replaces Cuomo if he is impeached and removed, or resigns?

-What happens if he is impeached and aquitted?
+What happens if he is impeached and acquitted?

 Nothing, legally.
 Cuomo would regain his powers as governor, and Kathy Hochul would return to serving as lieutenant governor.
 Impeachment would undoubtedly come with a high political cost for Cuomo, however, and significantly reduce his chances at winning a fourth term in office, should he opt to run for reelection next year.